-K-12 English proficiency assessments in speaking, listening, reading, and writing are administered to students in order to:
+The K-12 English proficiency assessment called the ACCESS 2.0 and Alternative ACCESS are administered to students in order to:

-- Determine entrance and exit status for EL
+- Determine entrance and exit status for ELs

 - Identify students’ language proficiency levels